Man who wanted to sleep at the police station finally gets his wish

 A man with nowhere to sleep got his wish and was taken into police custody at the weekend.

-Senior Sergeant Anthony Bond, of Dunedin, said the 44-year-old came to the Dunedin Central Police Station wanting a place to sleep at 4am on Saturday but was refused.
+Senior sergeant Anthony Bond, of Dunedin, said the 44-year-old came to the Dunedin Central Police Station wanting a place to sleep at 4am on Saturday but was refused.

 The man then went to the Octagon and abused members of the public and returned to the station, where he smashed the electronic touch pad at the doors.

-He left the station and ''made some phone calls'', claiming that he had been stabbed by someone, Snr Sgt Bond said.
+He left the station and ''made some phone calls'', claiming that he had been stabbed by someone, Bond said.

 AdvertisementAdvertise with NZME.